Here are three observations from the Hawks' 95-82 loss to the Eastern Conference's No. 2 seed, the New York Knicks, Wednesday night:

 1. Carmelo Anthony and J.R.
-Smith controlled the game from the tip.
+Smith controlled the game from the tip

-Anthony, who has been on a ridiculous tear during the Knicks' current 10-game winning streak, made the first basket of the game which was not a problem for the Hawks in and of itself, except for the fact that he went on to pour in 38 more points (17-of-27 shooting) for his sixth game this season with 40 or more.
+Anthony, who has been on a ridiculous tear during the Knicks' current winning streak, made the first basket of the game which was not a problem for the Hawks in and of itself, except for the fact that he went on to pour in 38 more points (17-of-27 shooting) for his sixth game this season of scoring 40 or more.
 Remember, he just put up half-a-century on the Heat on Tuesday.
 Now, after Wednesday's effort, he is averaging 31.4 points over his past nine games.

 Anthony also logged five rebounds and three assists.